A guest post from Jed, currently enjoying Florida I think!

 The idea was that these designs were options for a CVR(T) Mk II – that is a highly mobile armoured recce vehicle.

 In TD’s original article and in the comments to Monty’s article we discussed the difference between vehicles that can “fight for information” and those that can “sneak around”.

-Smaller, low profile and quieter are the kind of attributes for a sneaky vehicle, but with protection and offensive armaments sized for what is basically as self protection requirement.
+Smaller, low profile and quieter are the kinds of attributes for a sneaky vehicle, but with protection and offensive armaments sized for what is basically a self-protection requirement.

 So, our requirements then as I understood them were these:

 - Small size – a small volumetric footprint aids strategic (ship and air) and tactical mobility, and to some extent visual ‘stealth’ – so if possible a similar footprint to the original CVR(T)

 - Protection – armour and active defences if available, but only at a level commensurate with keeping the weight down and the mobility up!

 - Commonality – if possible be based on a vehicle already in use, for logistical simplicity

 - Recce smarts – sensors and comms kit essential to the role.

 Taking these suggested requirements into account, I present to you my modest proposal for a non-developmental, off the shelf replacement for the CVR(T)